hasindu2008/slow5tools/docs/commands.md

 *  `--to format_type`:
    Specifies the format of output files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: slow5].
-*  `--from format_type`:
+*  `-o FILE`, `--output FILE`:
-   Specifies the format of input files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [Default: autodetected based on the file extension otherwise].
+   Outputs data to FILE [default value: stdout].
+This can auto detect the output format from the file extension.
 *  `-c, --compress compression_type`:
    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 This option is only valid for BLOW5.
-*  `-o FILE`, `--output FILE`:
+* `-t, --threads INT`:
-   Outputs data to FILE [default value: stdout].
-This can auto detect the output format from the file extension.
+   Number of threads [default value: 8].
 * `-K, --batchsize`:
    The batch size.
 This is the number of records on the memory at once [default value: 4096].
 An increased batch size improves multi-threaded performance at cost of higher RAM.
-* `-t, --threads INT`:
+*  `--from format_type`:
-   Number of threads [default value: 4].
+   Specifies the format of input files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [Default: autodetected based on the file extension otherwise].
 *  `-h`, `--help`:
    Prints the help menu.